Singapore Street Food Guide: Where and What To Eat Under $5 USD

 singapore street food

+The third generation runs this Singapore street food stall renowned for its old-school Teochew dumplings.
+Visit in the morning when the kuehs are freshly made.
 Order the Soon Kueh or glutinous rice Kueh.
 You can even buy extras to take to your hotel.
-Theyโ€™re perfect for a late-night snack!
+They’re perfect for a late-night snack!

 3. Singapore Fried Hokkien Mee